sisihagen/website/content/en/blog/2020/02/and-once-again-syrian-letters-to-the-united-nations.md

 > The government of the Syrian Arab Republic would also like to draw attention to the following:

-> The city of Idlib and a number of areas around it are controlled by the “Liberation Front of the Levant”, the so-called Al – Nusra Front, which-as an armed Arm of al – Qaeda in Syria-is listed by the UN Security Council as a terrorist organization.
+> The city of Idlib and a number of areas around it are controlled by the "Liberation Front of the Levant”, the so-called Al – Nusra Front, which-as an armed Arm of al – Qaeda in Syria-is listed by the UN Security Council as a terrorist organization.

 > This terrorist group has taken advantage of the Turkish government's disregard for its obligations under the Astana and Sochi agreements to take control of Idlib province and commit the worst crimes against its people.

-> The operations carried out by the Syrian Arab Army and its allies are a response to the systematic crimes committed by the “Liberation Front of the Levant” against civilians in the city, as well as those in nearby villages and towns.
-The terrorist “liberation front of the Levant”, which controls Idlib, has thousands of foreign fighters in their ranks.
+> The operations carried out by the Syrian Arab Army and its allies are a response to the systematic crimes committed by the "Liberation Front of the Levant” against civilians in the city, as well as those in nearby villages and towns.
+The terrorist "liberation front of the Levant”, which controls Idlib, has thousands of foreign fighters in their ranks.

-> The terrorist group of the “Liberation Front of the Levant” uses hundreds of thousands of civilians of the city as human shields and commits the most heinous and barbaric crimes against them.
+> The terrorist group of the "Liberation Front of the Levant” uses hundreds of thousands of civilians of the city as human shields and commits the most heinous and barbaric crimes against them.
 It has spread death and destruction and brought civilian institutions, including hospitals and schools, under its control to turn them into barracks and centers where it tortures and kills those who refuse to accept Al-Nusra's takfirian and radical ideology.

 > In addition, it has been proven that this group confiscates most of the humanitarian aid that reaches the province, including aid delivered across the border in accordance with Resolution 2165 (2014).